voyager1winterberry/cse372-01srs/srsV3-0.md

 <br>

 ### 1.2.4 Excluded Features <a name="1.2.4-excluded-features" />
-This is a table outlining what features are outside the scope of this project with a brief description of the feature.
+This is a table outlining what features are outside the scope of this project with a brief description of the feature as discussed in the elicitation data, and reviewed by the customer.
 | Feature | Description                                                          |
 |---------|----------------------------------------------------------------------|
 | Nutrition Information | Not intended to recommend meal plans, diets, count calories or anything else similar. |